 But I did insist on one twist to make the trip different from the way most of my peers might travel India (if they would at all!).
-I would cross Uttar Pradesh by the backbone of Indian intercity transportation – the railway.
+I would cross Uttar Pradesh by taking the backbone of Indian intercity transportation – the railway.

-I arrived into Varanasi already full with the growth through my experience trekking in Annapurna.
+I arrived into Varanasi already full with the growth from my experience trekking in Annapurna.
 I would have been content to merely end up a tourist in Uttar Pradesh.
 But India does not seem to work that way.

 I came in from Nepal with an open heart, and she deepened it with Uttar Pradesh’s density of life.
 I learned first hand why it is so difficult for foreigners to describe India, and why it is such a polarising country.
 Every day was a story waiting to be birthed, sometimes more.